 Colleges and universities employ many ecologists as professors and staff researchers.
 They can serve as naturalists and environmental educators for the parks and recreation fields.

 While there are still more jobs in the western states, and especially on the west coast, when employers are employed nationwide, the largest number of zoologists and wildlife biologists were in Florida in the east, environmentally sensitive, until May 23.

 Ecologists focus on the relationship of organisms to their environment.
 Ecology is a branch of biology (biology is the study of life).
 Given the wide scope of ecology, there are several sub-disciplines that an ecologist can choose to focus on.
 Since all living things (plants, animals, germs) depend on other living things and a healthy environment for survival, ecologists can specialize in one aspect of any ecosystem.

 How to Become an Ecologist

-Ecologists must have at least a bachelor’s degree in biology or a related field (as an example of environmental science or zoology).
+Ecologists must have at least a bachelor’s degree in biology or a related field (for example environmental science or zoology).
 In college, you can expect to take various levels of biology and ecology courses along with math.
-You may also have the opportunity to choose courses that allow you to specialize in ecologies, such as genetics, biodiversity, plant physiology, conservation, community ecology, marine biology and animal physiology.
+You may also have the opportunity to choose courses that allow you to specialize in ecologies, such as genetics, biodiversity, plant physiology, conservation, community ecology, marine biology, and animal physiology.

 The job description of ecology will depend on what specialty they offer as there are several sub-disciplines in ecology.
 For example, some ecologists specialize in restoring ecosystems to recover unhealthy ecosystems.
 You also have an aquatic ecologist who studies the relationship of organisms to different aquatic environments.
 Community ecologists study how different species interact with one another.
-There are more than a dozen sub-disciplines in the study area for research that is part of what makes this career field so interesting.
+There are more than a dozen sub-disciplines in the study area for research which is part of what makes this career field so interesting.